-Caps, billed caps and baseball caps are typically a rounded cap with a stiff brim in front.
+Caps, billed caps, and baseball caps are typically a rounded style with a stiff brim in front.
+Sometimes the crown is a boxier shape, but they are generally made to fit snugly to the head.

-A baseball cap is usually made of cloth and has a large front brim to shade eyes from the sun.
-The brim can be straight or have a slight curve.
-Has an adjustable strap at the back usually plastic, elastic or velcro to help fit securely to the wearers head.
+A baseball cap is usually made of cloth and has a large front brim to shade the eyes.
+The brim can be straight or slightly curved.
+There is often an adjustable or elastic strap at the back to help the cap fit securely.
+Originally worn only by baseball players, baseball caps are now a general leisure hat worn by anyone, male or female, young or old.

-Now the large front crown is often used to advertise businesses, sports team logos, silly graphics and slogans or can be plain.
+Now, the large front crown is often used to advertise businesses, sports teams, slogans, etc.

 They are a unisex cap and can be worn by all ages from toddlers to seniors.